GSA/challenges-and-prizes/_challenges/1071-top-prize.md

   <p>Teams have the option to submit an up to 4-minute video or webinar recording that demonstrates the product’s functionality.
 In place of a video, teams may also submit images or screenshots of the product in a PPT or PDF document of five (5) slides or fewer. <strong>Submissions exceeding the allowed length may not be reviewed. </strong></p>
   <p>Additional submission guidelines and requirements:</p>
 <ul>
-  <li><strong>Applications must be written in English<, follow all page limits and document specifications</strong> (for the required narrative, this must be single spaced, minimum 11-point font, 1” margins, page dimensions of 8.5 x 11 inches, submitted as a .doc/.docx or .pdf file). </li>
+  <li><strong>Applications must be written in English, follow all page limits and document specifications</strong> (for the required narrative, this must be single spaced, minimum 11-point font, 1” margins, page dimensions of 8.5 x 11 inches, submitted as a .doc/.docx or .pdf file). </li>
   <li><strong>Any material that does not follow instructions may not be considered. </strong></li>
 <li>Each product should be submitted in at least one (1) and no more than two (2) categories.</li>
 <li>Applicants must submit a working, interactive application/digital product that uses open government data to address one or more of the challenges in the categories above.</li>